-The very first encounter with online casinos can very much resemble nothing but black magic.
+The very first encounter with online casino real money NZ can very much resemble nothing but black magic.
 All these terms, rules, wagering requirements and various game types… the list is long and confusing.
 But gambling can be nothing but pure fun once you know how to approach it wisely.
 We have a small yet very helpful tip for you.
 Don’t worry too much and explore this exciting world at your own pace.
 Cliché as it sounds, it is the best and only way to make the most out of your gambling experience.

 As you will read in this article, all these unknown words only sound scary at first.
 Why?
 Because gambling is a global phenomenon and different localities can take on different variations when it comes to terminology.
 Especially when we refer to totally opposite continents!

 Ironically, pokies and slot machines are both English words.
 So one can automatically assume they must refer to two completely different things.
 Well, not necessarily.
 Let’s clarify it.
 Online pokies are nothing else but online slots machines.
 They both refer to the same game, however one term is used commonly in Europe, while the other has been picked up by New Zealand players.

 Pokies in NZ are one of the most favourite casino games of Kiwis.
 Why “pokie”, though?’
 That’s a good question, and one reasonable explanation would be that it’s quite common in NZ culture to shorten many words.
 Heading this way, we would say that “pokie” has been derived from a “poker machine”.
 Over the years, the term has become a part of the common language and has been spread across the country.
 It’s no surprise that a pokie has quickly substituted what many of us know as a slot.